qld-gov-au/formio/README.md

 - esbenp.prettier-vscode
 - silvenon.mdx

-With Vscode, you'll be able to:
+With the default Vscode settings in the repo, you'll be able to:

 - Auto lint on save
 - Real time linting feedback